tablelandnetwork/go-tableland/README.md

 2. Select Arbitrum Nova Mainnet.
 3. When you finish the wizard, you should be able to have access to your API key.

+> Note: Tableland is not live on the Filecoin mainnet yet but does have support for the Filecoin Calibration testnet.
+We recommend [Glif.io](https://api.calibration.node.glif.io/rpc/v1) RPC support, which does not require authentication.

 ### Run the validator

-Now that you have installed the host-level dependencies, have one wallet per chain, and provider (Alchemy, Ankr, and/or QuickNode) API keys, you’re ready to configure the validator and run it.
+Now that you have installed the host-level dependencies, have one wallet per chain, and provider (Alchemy, QuickNode, etc.) API keys, you’re ready to configure the validator and run it.

 #### 1. Clone the `go-tableland` repository